How Mild Autism Spectrum Disorder / High-Functioning Autism / Asperger's Syndrome Affects Adults Socially

 The fact that someone was using "bug" in a widely accepted informal way, or that the definition of the word wasn't relevant to the overall point, didn't matter.
 They said something technically wrong, and their co-worker with ASD felt a need to rectify the error and restore balance to the universe.
 From their perspective they did their colleague a favor by fixing a gap in their knowledge.
 If they made a mistake, they'd want someone to let them know.
 The problem is many people don't like being unnecessarily corrected, and may see someone on the autism spectrum as uptight, pedantic, condescending, or trying to show off how smart they are.

 This is one more area where adults learn to rein themselves in a bit.
 However, they may still find themselves compelled to correct people, and sometimes find themselves halfway through a lecture before they realize that they've done it again.

 Rigid thinking / Getting Stuck

-Another example may be if someone with AS was helping you make dinner, and asked them to cook the rice, and told them to stray from the recipe on the package a bit.
-Even if you explained why you needed to do things that way, they may insist on following the exact recipe and not be open to doing things any differently.
-It's not that they get where you're coming from and simply disagree with you, they may really not be able see to the other possibilities.
+Another example: Someone with ASD is helping you make dinner, and you ask them to cook the rice, and tell them to stray from the instructions on the package a bit.
+Even if you explain why the rice should be prepared that way, they may insist on following the official instructions and not be open to doing things any differently.
+It's not that they get where you're coming from and simply disagree with you, they may really not be able to see the other possibilities.